SchrodingerZhu/area-exam-survey/presentation/main.typ

 == Takeaways

-- Introductions, Eliminations and Eta-conversions encode the computation of function programming.
+- Computation of function programming are associated with introductions and eliminations.

 - These rules are closely related to pattern matchings and core language (IR) transformations.